wangxiaoyunanne/docs/source/hive_scaling.html.md

 community assignments.
 In practice, the communication cost can be much lower, depending on the dataset.

-The graph contraction can be done as below on multiple GPUs
+  The graph contraction can be done as below on multiple GPUs:

 ```
 temp_graph := Contract the local sub-graph based on community assignments;
 Send edges <v, u, w> in temp_graph to host_GPU(v);
 Merge received edges and form the new local sub-graph;
 ```

-In the worst cases, assuming the number of edges in the contracted graph is
+In the worst case, assuming the number of edges in the contracted graph is
 |E'|, the communication cost could be |E'| x 8 bytes, with the computation cost
 at about 5|E|/p + |E'|.
 For most datasets, the size reduction of graph from the contraction step is significant, so the memory needed to receive edges from the